droppedbars/hear-no-evil/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D7J2RY6828E7N
 Tags: comment comments commenting block
 Requires at least: 3.7
-Tested up to: 3.8.2
+Tested up to: 3.9.1
 Stable tag: 0.1.0
 Author URI: http://patrick.mauro.ca
 Plugin URI: http://github.com/droppedbars/Hear-No-Evil
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Block comments on a site-by-site basis in WordPress Multisite.
+Block comments on for a WordPress site or on a site-by-site basis in WordPress Multisite.

 == Description ==

-Hear No Evil is designed for Multisite right from the get go.
-Each site administrator will have the ability to block or unblock the ability to comment, and comments themselves from their site's settings menu.
+Enable site administrator will have the ability to block or unblock the ability to comment, and comments themselves.
+Built from the start for multisite installations.

 == Features ==